-If you don’t want to read the rest of this article, here’s our list of the best VPNs for the Kingdom of Saudi Arabia (KSA):
+If you don’t want to read the the whole article, here’s our list of the best VPNs for the Kingdom of Saudi Arabia (KSA):

 Using a VPN keeps you safe and secure on the web.
 The software masks your true location by encrypting all the traffic to and from your device and routing it via an intermediary server outside your current location.
 That means it’s very difficult for hackers or surveillance agencies to pry.

 A VPN is also an excellent choice for foreign expatriates living in the Kingdom of Saudi Arabia wishing to access local content from back home like BBC iPlayer, Netflix, Hulu, Sky Sports, or BeIN sports.

 Our list of the best VPNs for Saudi Arabia is based on the following factors:

 - Large network of servers across the world for expatriates to unblock content

 - Strong encryption parameters to maintain privacy and anonymity

 Based on the above criteria we recommend the following VPNs for Saudi Arabia.

 ExpressVPN is a speedy, easy-to-use VPN that’s consistently ranked as one of our top services in this space.
 The design is neat and intuitive.
 It doesn’t compromise on encryption protocols, either, which are among the toughest in the industry.
 Users can select servers manually, from a list of recommended ones according to their location, or with a ‘smart location’ option that tells you which server it thinks best suits you.
 There are tons of options without the feeling of being overwhelmed.